it's been 18 years last weekend since my first date with my life companion :)

 Keep walking...
 We are behind these new blocks of flats on the right.

-If you are walking or cycling, go further up Abbey Road, follow the footprints...
+If you are walking or cycling go further up the road and turn right at Nisa shop.

 By the request of some of my students here is a gentle 15min morning vinyasa yoga sequence to start your day and get the juices flowing :) This is a gentle yoga practice for all levels, take it easy, tune into your body, into your breath, notice how you feel and let your breath and your body guide you through this practice.
 Enjoy and have a lovely day!